detlefgerhardt/TapecartFlasher/README.md

 # TapecartFlasher
-Short instructions for TapecartFlasher by Detlef Gerhardt Copyright, license and limitation of liability at the end.

-The TapecartFlasher is a Windows tool to program or read out C64 Tapecart modules directly from the PC via an Arduino UNO or NANO.
+TapecartFlasher is a Windows tool to program or read out C64 Tapecart modules directly from the PC via an Arduino UNO or NANO.